Zeioth/django-dual-authentication/README.rst

 default <https://docs.djangoproject.com/en/1.7/ref/databases/#collation-settings>`__.
 So, if you need case sensitive authentication, probably you'd prefer avoid this database engine.

+Also, note that if you combine certain options like ``AUTHENTICATION_METHOD = 'username'`` and ``AUTHENTICATION_CASE_SENSITIVE = 'username'``, then might be a good idea check if a not case sensitive user already exists, for your registation form's username field.
+Other way, users having the same username with different capital letters, will not be able to login, for obvious reasons.

 How can i get involved?
 ---------------